YaroSpace/dev-tools.nvim/README.md

 - Code actions are accessible via the default LSP keymaps, e.g. `gra`, `<leader>ca`, `<leader>la`, etc.
 - Last action is dot-repeatable.
+- You can add a global or a picker local keymap by specifying it in the `keymap` spec of the action

 Dev-tools actions picker is an enhanced version of the default picker, which provides extra info about the actions, live filtering and actions keymaps.

 ![Code Actions UI](assets/code_actions.png)

-- Specifying `keymap` in the action spec will add a keymap to the action in the picker.
 - `<C-b>` will cycle through categories filter

 ![Code Actions Filter](assets/code_actions_filtered.png)